tiagomichaelsousa/LaravelFilters/README.md

 }
 ```

 The search method applies the queries to the builder instance.
 With that said you can combine multiple clauses.
-For example, if you want that the search method filter the data from the `name` and `last_name`fields on the db just add the `orWhere` clause.
+For example, if you want the search method to filter the data from the `name` and `last_name` fields on the db just add the `orWhere` clause.

 ```php
 /**